 One thing's for sure: you should only ever deal with things that are absolutely necessary, and leave all other minor things for when you return back from holiday.

-The full version of this article first appeared inside Computer Arts issue 246, on sale now, which reveals the UK's top 30 studios and is packed with advice for freelancers.
+The full version of this article first appeared inside Computer Arts issue 246, subscribe here (opens in new tab).

 Illustration: Jamie Coe